 If you think your claim for unpaid wages or missed breaks is too small to pursue, it may make sense as a Class- Action case.
 We have experience with Class- Actions and can help you send the message that employees deserve to be paid for their work.

 Our law firm is 100 percent dedicated to employment law.
 We offer a free phone consultation, and our office is open from 9 a.m. to 6 p.m.
 We offer after-hours and weekend appointments to those in need.
 We speak Farsi.
-Call 310-955-4724 or fill out a contact form for more information.
+Call 310-955-4724 or complete the form below for more information.